Goats Butter and Cream

 Out of all the products we produce, we have probably won more awards for our butter than anything else.

-Our goats' butter has won many prizes at dairy shows up and down the country, and in 2011, 2012 and 2013 was awarded Gold Star status at the Great Taste Awards, which is an annual event organised by the Guild of Fine Food and is seen as the 'Oscars' of the food world.
+Our goats' butter has won many prizes at dairy shows up and down the country, and has won Gold Stars at the Great Taste Awards ever since 2011.